MrPerruche/BRCI/README.md

-# Brick Rigs Creation Interface (Update C44)
+# Brick Rigs Creation Interface (Update C45)

-BRCI is a library written in python that allows you to create and edit (not implemented yet) your creations though code.
+BRCI is a library written in python that allows you to create and edit your creations though code.

 ## Information and support